mattermost/docs/source/process/feature-release.md

     - Assign release testing areas to team members
     - After RC1 is cut: Update rctesting and CI server invite links in Release Testing spreadsheet
     - After RC1 is cut: Lock Selenium server to RC1
-    - After RC1 is cut: Ttweet announcement that RC1 is ready.
+    - After RC1 is cut: Tweet announcement that RC1 is ready.
 [See example](https://community.mattermost.com/core/pl/tefx1ijyz7bs8mabuxmpq9f7pw)
 4. Dev Ops:
     - Review all `TODO` notes, including one for uncommenting upgrade code
     - Confirm all PRs in [`/enterprise`](https://github.com/mattermost/enterprise/pulls) repo have been merged.
     - Update Redux before each RC and Final build
-    - Master is tagged and branched and “Release Candidate 1″ is cut (e.g. 3.5.0-RC1) according to the Release Candidate Checklist in ``mattermost/process``
+    - Tag and branch `master`, and cut RC1 (e.g. 3.5.0-RC1) according to the [Dev Release Process](https://developers.mattermost.com/internal/release-process/)
-    - After branching, the database version in sql_upgrade.go on master is set to the next scheduled release version (e.g. 3.6.0)
+    - After branching, set the database version in ``sql_upgrade.go`` on master to the next scheduled release version (e.g. 3.6.0)
-    - CI servers are updated to the release branch
-    - Translation server is locked to the release branch
+    - Update CI servers and Translation server to the release branch
-    - Run daily automated upgrade tests to avoid catching upgrade bugs late
+    - Run daily automated upgrade tests to catch upgrade bugs
 5. PM - for each team:
     - Finish changelog PR and queue for QA review
     - Submit documentation PRs for product updates in the release